stanly3690/HotSpotAnalysis_Plugin/readme.md

 HotSpotAnalysis-plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Copyright © 2016 Stanly Shaji/ ArunKumar Muthusamy Politecnico Di Milano
+Copyright Â© 2016 Stanly Shaji/ ArunKumar Muthusamy Politecnico Di Milano